-All applicants must have baccalaureate degrees in one of the sciences, with the following prerequisites: one year of general biology, physics, general chemistry, and organic chemistry, all with associated laboratories.
+All applicants must have baccalaureate degrees in one of the sciences, with the following prerequi-sites: one year of general biology, physics, general chemistry, and organic chemistry, all with associated laboratories.
 Although calculus and physical chemistry are not requirements for admission, they may be required for certain areas of emphasis and are highly recommended.
-Applicants must also submit (a) Graduate Record Examination (General) scores (minimum of 1,000 Verbal and Quantitative) or MCAT scores (medical science area of emphasis only, 6.5 average), (b) three letters of recommendation from references familiar with the applicant's relevant academic/professional performance and (c) a personal statement describing educational and career goals.
-International students are required to score 213 or better on the TOEFL examination.
+Applicants must also submit (a) Graduate Record Examination (General) scores (minimum of 1,000 Verbal and Quantitative) or MCAT scores (medical science area of emphasis only, minimum of 20 total), (b) three letters of recommendation from references familiar with the applicant's relevant academic/professional performance and (c) a personal statement describing educational and career goals. to score 80 on the Internet-based TOEFL examination or 550 on the paper-based TOEFL examination